EthanGoss1/CodingWork/README.md

-This is a simple repo of a few of my various coding projects/work that I've completed.
+This is a simple repo of a few of my various coding projects and work that I've completed.
 In the Classwork folder is a few projects that I've completed for my various Computer Science courses.
 The Website for the PA Media and Design competition that I participated